OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ### Special cases in Windows

-To debug custom functions on Windows, see [Custom functions debugging](../excel/custom-functions-debugging.md).
+To debug custom functions without a shared runtime on Windows, see [Custom functions debugging](../excel/custom-functions-debugging.md).

 To debug event-based add-ins in Outlook, see [Debug your event-based Outlook add-in](../outlook/debug-autolaunch.md).
 The process requires Visual Studio Code.

 ## Debug on Mac

 The following provides general guidance to debugging on Mac.
-There are special instructions for debugging custom functions in Excel.
+There are special instructions for debugging custom functions without a shared runtime in Excel.
 See [Special cases in Mac](#special-cases-in-mac) later in this section.

 - If you're using Visual Studio Code, debug using the [Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).
 - For any other IDE, use the Safari Web Inspector.
 Instructions are in [Debug Office Add-ins on a Mac](debug-office-add-ins-on-ipad-and-mac.md).

 ### Special cases in Mac

-To debug custom functions on Mac, see [Custom functions debugging](../excel/custom-functions-debugging.md).
+To debug custom functions without a shared runtime on Mac, see [Custom functions debugging](../excel/custom-functions-debugging.md).

 ## Debug on Linux